Mary's Relatives Elizabeth & Zechariah and Their Baby

-And the child grew and became strong in spirit; and he lived in the desert until he appeared publicly to Israel.
+The child was growing, and becoming strong in spirit, and was in the desert until the day of his public appearance to Israel.

 The History behind an Elizabeth and Zechariah in the Christmas Story

 Elizabeth was Mary's cousin and a descendant of the Priest families of Israel and her father was a temple priest.
 Zechariah was also a temple priest.
 This may have been because he was married to the daughter of a priest rather than coming from a family of priests.
 He was thought of as a very holy and kind man, although because he came from a small village some priests though of him as a bit of a 'village hick'.
 Both Zechariah and Elizabeth would have been over 60 when this story took place, because people didn't think you could have children after the age of 60.
 Not having any children was a big social problem and sometimes seen as a neglect of a Priest's religious duty!

 Zechariah was not a very important priest in the temple and this was the first time that he had the very important job of sprinkling incense on the altar to burn it.
 At this place in the Jewish service only Zechariah, as the incense priest, would have been in this part of the temple.
 His role was to pour the incense onto the golden altar and then bow in worship to God and then leave that part of the temple and say the final prayer of the service.
 Zechariah poured the incense on to the altar but before he could bow and leave, an angel appeared by the altar.
 In all the history of the Jewish religion, an angel had never appeared to someone in that part of the temple.
 The angel was Gabriel, the same angel that had visited Mary.
 If you'd like to know more about the angel Gabriel and his role as God's chief messenger, go to the section on whychristmas?com's sister site whyangels?com about Gabriel.